Spring Vegetable Gardening Schedule for Temperate Climates

-Spring is almost here, and daylight savings time has already started.
+Spring is almost here, and daylight saving time has already started.
 In any temperate climate, it’s time to prepare the plot for spring vegetable planting — and next year, you can probably start even earlier.
 Here is a quick summary of how to prepare the garden, and when to plant your vegetables.

 Test the Soil

 Many veggies require 8-10 hours of direct sunlight to reach their full potential.
 Choose a sunny spot, then test the soil.
 Your local Cooperative Extension office likely provides inexpensive but valuable soil tests.
 Click here for a national directory.

 The soil test will reveal what you need to add in order to balance the pH (ideally to somewhere between 6 and 6.5) and composition of the soil, such as phosphorus, nitrogen, potassium and calcium.
 Even perfectly balanced soil still needs plenty of organic boosters like compost or manure; some experts suggest adding both.